jaredstander/j3bot/README.md

 * Update op system to op users without a verifiable user mask.

-* Update the topic command with an additive method that appends text to an existing topic.
+DONE * Update the topic command with an additive method that appends text to an existing topic.

 * Improve / add cooldowns for things like join greetings.